edac713/GPTs/Assistants tools - OpenAI API.md

 )
 ```

+> [!NOTE]
-If you enable retrieval for a specific Assistant, all the files attached will be automatically indexed and you will be charged the $0.20/GB per assistant per day.
+> If you enable retrieval for a specific Assistant, all the files attached will be automatically indexed and you will be charged the $0.20/GB per assistant per day.
 You can enabled/disable retrieval by using the Modify Assistant endpoint.

 ### How it works